twbs/bootstrap/site/content/docs/5.0/migration.md

 - Dropped support for Microsoft Edge Legacy.
 See [here](#browser-support-1) for the previous browser support changes.

+### Sass

+- All internal Sass functions are now prefixed by `bs-` to avoid conflicts and to make a clear separation between native Sass functions and custom bootstrap functions.

 ### Colors

 - The color system which worked with `color-level()` and `$theme-color-interval` was removed in favor of a new color system.
-- All `lighten()` and `darken()` functions in our codebase are replaced by `tint-color()` and `shade-color()`.
+- All `lighten()` and `darken()` functions in our codebase are replaced by `bs-tint-color()` and `bs-shade-color()`.
 These functions will mix the color with either white or black instead of changing its lightness by a fixed amount.
-- The `scale-color()` will either tint or shade a color depending on whether its weight parameter is positive or negative.
+- The `bs-scale-color()` will either tint or shade a color depending on whether its weight parameter is positive or negative.
 - See [this PR](https://github.com/twbs/bootstrap/pull/30622) for more details.
 - Spinners now honor `prefers-reduced-motion: reduce` by slowing down animations.
 [See #31882](https://github.com/twbs/bootstrap/pull/31882).